-Fifth disease is caused by a virus that often results in a red rash on the arms, legs, and cheeks.
-For this reason, it is also known as “slapped cheek disease.”
-It is fairly common and mild in most children, but it can be more severe for pregnant women or anyone with a compromised immune system.
+Fifth disease is a viral illness causing a red rash on the arms, legs, and cheeks.
+It’s common and mild in most children.
+It can be severe in pregnant people or those with a compromised immune system.

 Many adults have antibodies that prevent them from developing fifth disease because of previous exposure during childhood.
-However, when individuals do become infected as adults, the symptoms can be severe.
-When pregnant women get fifth disease, there are serious risks for the unborn baby.
+When contracting fifth disease as an adult, the symptoms can be severe.

 For children with healthy immune systems, fifth disease is a common, mild illness that rarely presents lasting consequences.

 The initial symptoms of fifth disease are very general.
 They may resemble mild symptoms of the flu.
 Symptoms often include:

 According to the Arthritis Foundation, symptoms tend to appear 4 to 14 days after exposure to the virus.

 After a few days of having these symptoms, most young people develop a red rash that first appears on the cheeks.
 Sometimes the rash is the first sign of the illness that’s noticed.

 The rash tends to clear up on one area of the body and then re-appear on another part of the body within a few days.